tzanis-anevlavis/evrostos/README.md

 # Evrostos: The rLTL Verifier
 This is _Evrostos_, a tool that Efficiently Verifies RObuSTness Of Specifications!
 Evrostos is a model-checking tool for Robust Linear-time Temporal Logic (rLTL).
 The logic rLTL was crafted to embed the notion of _robustness_ into LTL.
 The main advantages of rLTL are:
-1. it can express the notion of robustness in _reactive specifications_, whereas LTL cannot.
+1. it expresses a notion of robustness in _reactive specifications_ inspired by control theory ("small" violations of the assumption, should lead to, at most, "small" violations of the guarantee), whereas LTL cannot.
-2. rLTL is a 5-valued logic, that provides more fine-grained information when a specification is violated, and not just false.
+2. rLTL is a 5-valued logic, which provides more fine-grained information whenever a specification is violated, which corresponds to different degrees of violation (e.g., violation finitely many times, infinitely many times, or at every step).

-Therefore, rLTL verification provides much more insight than classical LTL verification.
-For more details on this, see our paper _Evrostos: The rLTL Verifier_ https://doi.org/10.1145/3302504.3311812 .
+Therefore, rLTL verification provides much more insight to the designer than classical LTL verification.
+For more details, see _Evrostos: The rLTL Verifier_ https://doi.org/10.1145/3302504.3311812 .

+Evrostos is easy to use, and works with your favorite LTL model-checker, bridging the gap between classical LTL model-checking, and rLTL model-checking in an effortless way.
+That is, one has *to only refine the syntax of the LTL specification accordingly, to obtain the rLTL version* (for example replace the always operator `G` with the robust always operator `rG`).
+Currently, as an underlying LTL model-checker, Evrostos is compatible with NuSMV 2.6.0 (14 October 2015), and SPIN Version 6.5.1 (31 July 2020).

+Evrostos is publicly available online at this [github repository](https://github.com/janis10/evrostos).

 #### Citations:
 If you used this tool for efficiently verifying robustness of your specifications please cite as: